ssfdre38/docusaurus-starter/docs/AMP/redbot.md

 ```

 :::info
-This is built for Linux only but can run on Windows using Docker.
-Please follow [How To Install Docker to AMP](https://discourse.cubecoders.com/t/configuring-amp-to-use-docker-for-instances/1957) on how to setup Docker for both Linux and Windows.
+This is built for Linux only Using Docker.
+Please follow [How To Install Docker to AMP](https://discourse.cubecoders.com/t/configuring-amp-to-use-docker-for-instances/1957) on how to setup Docker for Linux.

 This is using a custom Docker container for AMP so please use the container it comes with.
 ```bash